How to Find and Measure Product-Market Fit

 • Secondly, you need to mold your product.
 Does it fulfill the users' needs and solve their pain points or problems?

-As you see, product-market fit isn't just a startup term or buzzword.
+As you see, the product market fit meaning is a deep concept.
 To understand all that and find product-market fit, you must conduct market research, collect data and feedback, and iterate the product around the gathered findings to reach customer satisfaction.
-Of course, the duration and complexity of this process will differ based on the product itself.
-Is it something entirely new or more or less familiar to the audience?
-This is just one of the variables.

 Why Does Product-Market Fit Matter?

 A business or startup shouldn't underestimate the importance of product-market fit.
 It doesn't go down to just finding and pitching to investors to raise funds.
 You'd probably want to invest in a solution that'll bring back ROI, grow to become a success, and scale further, right?

 Well, that won't happen if you create something no one wants to buy.

-So you have to be sure that you have the right value proposition.
-Note that finding product-market fit will allow you to generate more precise and creative ideas and assemble better teams to produce something that people will actually need.
+Putting lots of effort into research and finding product-market fit will allow you to generate more precise and creative ideas and assemble better teams to produce something that people will actually need.

 The new product idea can have different roots.
 For instance, it may be: